 Definitions of Membership Types

 All membership appointments are initiated at the Center level and require review.
-Appointments are normally expected to last 5 years and are contingent on engagement in ZFCPHP-related activities.
-Appointments can be renewed by mutual agreement; the Director’s Committee evaluates renewal status.
+Appointments are normally expected to continue as long as the individual is a faculty or staff member engaged in wellness-related outreach or research and contingent on engagement in ZFCPHP-related activities.
+The Director's Committee includes the Director, one faculty full member, one staff full member, and one MEZCOPH student in Health Behavior Health Promotion (HBHP) to evaluate renewal status.

 - Affiliate Member includes individuals who directly contribute service to the academic or research mission of the ZFCPHP and MEZCOPH and work at agencies, institutions, hospitals, or clinics, which have been afforded contractual affiliate status by the Office of the Provost.